kumarabhiraj88/tinder-web-backend/README.md

     (By default validate() will only work for new datas(eg: registration), to make it work for updation of docs, include the option { runValidators: true } to enable validation during the update.When calling update methods (like findByIdAndUpdate))
 -> npm i validator (A library of string validators and sanitizers.)
+    (Always try to sanitize data from req.body- it can contain malicious data) -> create utils/validation.js for handling schema validations -> npm i bcrypt (for password encryption using bcrypt.hash()) -> create login api (use bcrypt.compare to check the login password and db user password matches)